thurow/demo-calendar-react/README.md

 ## What is missing

-- Expand the calendar to support more than the current month
 - Persist reminders:
   - Just on Frontend: Redux Persist
   - Backend: Maybe Lambda + API Gateway + DynamoDB + Redux Sagas